bhodorog/pytest-vts/README.md

 If vts fixture handle is not needed inside the test there is no need to declare it as an argument to a test function.
 Use `pytest.mark.usefixtures` instead.
-As a bonus, this allows to turn on the vts fixture once for a collection of test methods, grouped inside a class.
+As a bonus, this allows to turn on the vts fixture only once for a collection of test methods, grouped inside a class.

 ```python